glendachong02/ROS1-Portfolio/README.md

 ## Arena Design & Creation

 The arena was designed to simulate real-world scenarios, including narrow paths and obstacle-rich regions.
-Gazebo and RViz were used to test and visualize the robot's performance.
+RViz was used to test and visualize the robot's performance.

 <div align="center">
   <img width="1280" height="960" alt="image" src="https://github.com/user-attachments/assets/0d123a62-a196-45aa-9d9e-45598e793295" />